 I lie in bed all day, reading a creepy horror/mystery book that a girl we met on the slow boat gave to Ilona.
 Ilona is still in the middle of reading it, but lends it to me for the day.
 I read 150 pages in and out of napping.
 Reading always makes me so sleepy.

-The girls who went to the cave return around 5pm and tell me that they were unable to get to the cave because they got lost on the map so they went shopping instead.
-Secretly I am sort of happy that they couldn’t make it out to the cave, because I am so upset that I had to miss it, and at least now I’m not the only one, but I’m also sad for them that they couldn’t go.
+The girls who went to the cave return around 5pm and tell me that they weren’t even able to get to the cave because they got lost on the map.
+So they went shopping instead.
+Secretly I am sort of happy that they couldn’t make it out to the cave, because I am so upset that I had to miss it, and at least now I’m not the only one.
+But I’m also sad for them that they couldn’t go.
 I plan to find something similar in New Zealand, where I’ve heard they have awesome caves to explore.
-The group from Waterloo made it to the cave, but found out that the entrance fee was 1000 baht ($32), and decided not to go inside.
+The group from Waterloo made it to the cave, but found out that the entrance fee was 1000 baht ($32), and decided not to go anyway.
 It seems like no one’s plans to get to the cave unfolded the way they had expected today.

-We eat dinner at the hotel where they offer a fish barbecue.
+We eat dinner at the guesthouse where they offer a fish barbecue.
 Like a full fish.
 With a face.
 That’s not for me, so I order a small salad and a sweet and sour chicken dish instead.
 The barbecue is cute though, because the hotel is family run and they catch the fish themselves.
 3 of the other girls order the full fish barbecue which is less than impressive.
-I am extra happy I didn’t order it, because I hadn’t taken into account the possibility of bones, which are definitely a problem, and I am finished my entire meal before any of their dishes arrive.
+I am extra happy I didn’t order it, because I hadn’t taken into account the possibility of bones, which are definitely a thing, and I am finished my entire meal before any of their dishes arrive.
 We laugh about the ridiculousness of this meal, but I have yet to have a meal in Thailand where everyone gets what they want.